-IF YOU TRIED THIS RECIPE: Tell me how it turned out for you!
+DID YOU MAKE THIS RECIPE?
+Tell me how it turned out for you!
 Was it a hit or miss?
-What is your favorite vegan loaf?
-Tell me about it!
-Leave a comment below, rate it, pin it, and tag a photo #VeganWithCurves on Instagram so I can see it!
+Have you ever had vegan lentil loaf before?
+If so what is your favorite recipe?
+Tell me about it.
+Leave a comment below, rate it, and PIN IT!
+Also tag a photo @_VeganWithCurves and hashtag #VeganWithCurves on Instagram so I can see it!

 "Beefy" Vegan Lentil Loaf